dart-lang/site-www/src/tools/dartpad/index.md

   <li markdown="1">
   Go to <a href="{{site.dartpad}}" target="_blank" rel="noopener">DartPad.</a>

-  A sample appears on the left and the output appears on the right.
+  Dart code appears on the left, and a place for the output appears on the right.
   If you've used DartPad before, you can click **New Pad** to get back to the original sample.
   </li>